-The term “liquid assets” is usually encountered when dealing with assets which are highly liquid in nature.
-These assets are either cash, cash equivalents or they can be converted into cash at a very short notice.
-They are also referred as Quick Assets.
+The term is usually encountered when dealing with assets which are highly liquid in nature.
+Liquid assets are either cash, cash equivalents or they can be converted into cash at very short notice.
+They are also referred to as Quick Assets.

 Uses and Applications of Liquid Assets

-Liquid assets are used to identify liquidity of a company with the help of Liquid Ratio/Quick Ratio.
+Such resources are used to identify the liquidity of a company with the help of Liquid Ratio/Quick Ratio.
 This ratio helps to compare a firm’s liquid assets with its current liabilities and assess its short-term solvency.

-It is considered to be a more accurate indicator of the company’s short-term debt paying capability as compared to the current ratio.
-The ratio is very important for banks and other financial institutions to understand the actual liquidity of the company.
+They are considered a more accurate indicator of the company’s short-term debt paying capability as compared to the current ratio.
+In other words, the ratio is very important for banks and other financial institutions to understand the actual liquidity of the company.

-A quick comparison between the current ratio and liquid ratio may reveal the extent of stock help up in the business.
+A comparison between the current ratio and liquid ratio may reveal the extent of stock held up in the business.

 >Read Accounting Ratios